Mattress Buying Guide: Top 10 Shopping Tips

 If you are shopping for a new mattress for your child, remember that a new mattress can stay with him or her through their teenage years.
 Their growing bodies also need room to stretch, so consider upgrading their mattress size to a full or queen mattress.

 Once you have done your research, identified your comfort preference and narrowed down your options, it’s time to visit your preferred local retailer to try out different mattresses in person.
-If you don’t have a preferred place in mind, you can find authorized retailers from manufacturer websites and then seek reviews from your friends, family members or online peer reviews.
+If you don’t have a preferred local retailerplace in mind based on your past shopping experiences, you can find authorized retailers from manufacturer websites and then seek reviews from your friends, family members or online peer reviews.
 It’s important to know the retailer’s store policies around mattress returns and exchanges as manufacturer warranties only cover product defects (not comfort preferences).
 Many retailers offer a trial period where you can return or exchange the mattress after a set amount of time.
 Make sure you have all of this important information before you make your mattress purchase.

 A new mattress is an investment in your sleep quality and wellbeing.
 So, don’t rush the shopping process.
 Take your time laying on various models in your usual sleep position and have your partner do the same.
 Don’t feel intimidated by the salesperson; he or she is there to help you have a comfortable shopping experience, so you can ask them for privacy while you try the models if that works better for you.
 Remember, you are going to sleep on this mattress for several years, so don’t be timid about asking questions along the way.